Call for Residencies at the Milieux Institute

 The Milieux Institute offers a bilingual research environment and welcomes projects lasting two weeks to three months.
 The residency program is hosted across the following centers, labs, and clusters: Technoculture, Art, and Games (TAG); the Speculative Life Cluster; the Speculative Life Biolab; the Textiles & Materiality Cluster; the MaSH Lab; the Performing Arts Research Cluster (LePARC); and the Post Image Cluster.

-Selected applicants will be eligible to Hexagram’s DEMO program that offers a 1000$ stipend to supports the documentation and dissemination of research-creation projects.
+Selected applicants can be eligible to Hexagram’s DEMO program that offers a stipend to supports the documentation and dissemination of research-creation projects.

 Eligibility